Sports MassageS

 Sports Injury Massage

 Many people might think that this is reserved for athletes, however it can have many benefits for anyone including tradesmen, people stuck behind a desk, and stay at home parents alike.
-This type of massage is commonly used to aid recovery from physical activity, but it can be used to treat niggling pains in the neck when we are sitting behind a desk all day, or that twinge in the shoulder you got when playing with the kids.
+This type of massage is commonly used to aid recovery from physical activity, but it can also be used to treat niggling pains in the neck when we are sitting behind a desk all day, or that twinge in the shoulder you got when playing with the kids.

 Sports Remedial Massage